AkshAI-2030/Swiggy-Clone-App/README.md

 # 🛵 Swiggy Clone 🍔

 A full-stack food ordering web application inspired by Swiggy.
-This clone allows users to browse restaurants, view menus, add items to a cart, save their cart, and place orders.
+This clone allows users to browse restaurants, view menus, add items to a cart, and save their cart.
 Built using the **MERN stack** (MongoDB, Express, React, Node.js) with Redux Toolkit for state management.

 ---